 For many of us, highs of 18°C sound like a warm summer’s day.
 But if you’re from somewhere with a hot tropical climate, this can still be a little on the cool side!
 Where you’re from really does influence how you gauge temperature, so make sure you think carefully about whether you’ll need to pack a few extra layers or some more breathable clothing.

-4. We can get four seasons in a day
+4. Ireland can get four seasons in a day

 One of the main take-home-points from our guide to the best time to visit Ireland is to keep in mind that we can, and often do, get every season in one day.
 Packing rain gear and warm layers are a must.
 The worst case scenario is that you don’t end up using them.

-This is what I recommend you pack for Ireland in June:
+List of what to pack for Ireland in June

 Below, you’ll find the type of plugs we use along with a mix of other essential items for your Ireland packing list for June.